banindya/cme-workbench/README.md

 - [Microservices for the platform](https://github.com/consort-it/cme-workbench/wiki/Features-of-a-microservice)
 - [Security on the platform](https://github.com/consort-it/cme-workbench/wiki/Identities-&-Security-contexts)

+Because DevOps toolchains are composed of many different technologies we put the workbench on top of all these technologies and added some metadata to connect loose ends.
+The workbench helps to organize microservice based projects in enterprise environments.

 <div class="warning">
 CME Workbench is advanced tooling and requires some time to adapt to your infrastructure!
 For example the UI is secured by JWTs issued by a state-of-the-art IAM service as well as any services involved.